oracle-livelabs/adb/shared/workshops/adb-datastudio/data-load/3-loadlocal.md

 ## Task 2: Load Data from Local Files

-In this task, you will learn how to load data into Autonomous Database tables from files on your local machine.
+In this task, you will learn how to load data into Autonomous AI Database tables from files on your local machine.
 In this case, we will load two Excel spreadsheets and a csv file, but the process is much the same for any supported type of file that you may have locally, for example because you downloaded it from a public data site, or because it was emailed to you.

 Supported file types for loading locally include: